 Special Note Regarding Forward-Looking Information 2

 Background and overall performance 3

-Results of operations 7
+Results of operations 6

-Analysis of the results of operations for the three months ended March 31, 2015 7
+Analysis of the results of operations for the six months ended June 30, 2015 7

 Analysis of the changes to the financial position of the Company 7

 Summary of quarterly results 8

-Liquidity
+Liquidity 8

 Capital resources 9

 Off balance sheet arrangements 9

-Subsequent events 9

 Compensation of Key Management Personnel 9

-Outstanding share data 10
+Outstanding share data 9

-Proposed transactions 10
+Proposed transactions

+Subsequent events 10

 Financial instruments 10

 Changes in accounting policies 12

 Risks and uncertainties 13

-May 26, 2015
+August 25, 2015

-The following Management's Discussion and Analysis ("MD&A") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed financial statements including the notes thereto for the three months ended March 31, 2015 and 2014 and the audited financial statements including the notes thereto for the years ended December 31, 2014 and 2013 (collectively, the "Financial Statements").
+The following Management's Discussion and Analysis ("MD&A" or "Report") of the financial condition of Abacus Mining & Exploration Corporation (an exploration stage company) ("Abacus" or the "Company") and results of operations of the Company, should be read in conjunction with the unaudited condensed financial statements including the notes thereto for the six months ended June 30, 2015 and 2014 and the audited financial statements including the notes thereto for the years ended December 31, 2014 and 2013 (collectively, the "Financial Statements").

 The Financial Statements are presented in accordance with International Financial Reporting Standards ("IFRS").
 Abacus' accounting policies are described in Note 3 of the Financial Statements.
-These Financial Statements, together with this MD&A dated May 26, 2015 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
+These Financial Statements, together with this MD&A dated August 25, 2015 (the "Report Date"), are intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as forward-looking statements relating to potential future performance.
 All dollar amounts are in Canadian dollars unless otherwise noted.